 How do you choose which Koh Gen Do foundation is best for for you?
 We have a simple guide to help you decide.
-But first, here’s a little background about this beloved cult-beauty brand.
+But first, here’s a little background on this beloved cult-beauty brand.

 Koh Gen Do is Japan’s luxury professional makeup and skincare brand, founded in 1986 by actress Ai Saotome.
 After experiencing signs of stressed skin from spending long days in front of the camera, she sought to create a line of products to nurture the skin’s radiance and vitality.
 Using advanced Japanese beauty technology along with plant-based ingredients, she succeeded in creating skincare products that are both gentle and luxurious.

 The same principles applied to Koh Gen Do’s prestige line of color cosmetics, which includes two exceptional foundations.
 Both contain the brand’s signature ingredient T3 Oil, is a proprietary blend of Jojoba Oil, Olive Squalane and Shea Butter.
 This ingredient helps the skin feel softer and is responsible for the beautiful finish each foundation provides.

 The original formula is Moisture Foundation, a cult favorite among professional makeup artists for its creamy lightweight texture, buildable coverage, and long wear.
 A little goes a long way with this concentrated formula.
 For a minimal effect, just spot and blend with fingers only where coverage is needed.
 Or you can use a damp sponge to blend the foundation over the entire face for a light wash of coverage.
-Then if you need, build the coverage by tapping a tiny bit of product just where you need it.
+Then, if you need to, build the coverage by tapping a tiny bit of product just where you need it.
 If you prefer medium to full coverage, a brush works nicely.
 My personal go-to is a flat kabuki style brush to place the product, and then stipple and blend.
 Pro-tip: follow up with a damp sponge and gently press the foundation into the skin for the most natural finish.